Ujjwal-D/Web-Technology-Reports/README.md

 # Web-Technology-Reports
-This repository contains every reports and projects involving languages like:
+This repo contains every reports and projects involving languages like:
-HTML, CSS, Javascript and other languages.
+HTML, CSS, Javascript, etc.